-A cornerstone of our life together at Amazing Grace is that we reach out to those outside of our walls.
-We have a deep passion of caring for all and sharing what God has first given to us so that all may be blessed.
-One dimension of our reaching out into the world is our Global Missions emphasis.
-We are connected to a parish in Magulilwa, Tanzania, a parish in Las Roses, Guatemala, and an outreach in China through China Service Ventures.
-Each of these connections offer us a larger understanding of God’s kingdom and leads us to broaden our understanding of those whose culture is different than ours.
+A cornerstone of our life together at Amazing Grace Lutheran Church is that we reach out to those outside of our walls.
+Amazing Grace is connected to a parish in Magulilwa, Tanzania and an outreach in China through China Service Ventures.
+Each of these connections provides a larger understanding of God’s kingdom and leads us to broaden our understanding of those whose culture is different than ours.
 That growth enables us to find rich and meaningful connections to those in our own community who come from various cultures.

 Fifty years later several Lutherans with roots in China had a vision of returning to this area.
 Knowing that missionaries were still not welcome in China, and that Henan is one of China’s poorest provinces, they envisioned a Christian organization serving the rural poor, thereby witnessing to God’s love.